Phyllanthus mariannensis: Common name

-Although Gaudichaud meticulously recorded the Chamorro names of many of Guam's plants, the first record of the Chamorro name for Glochidion marianum appears to have been 1905 by American botanist William Edwin Safford, who recorded the spellings "chosgô" and "chosgû."
+Although Gaudichaud meticulously recorded the Chamorro names of many of Guam's plants, the first record of the Chamorro name for Phyllanthus mariannensis appears to have been 1905 by American botanist William Edwin Safford, who recorded the spellings "chosgô" and "chosgû."
 The same spelling was applied by S.F.
 Glassman in 1948.
 The first reference to the plant as "chosga" appears to be from E.D.
 Merrill in 1914.

 However, in 1970, Stone recorded the Chamorro names chosga, chosgo, and åbas duendes.
 The latter name in Chamorro means "guava of the duendes," referring to the diminutive spirits of Chamorro folklore.
 Since guava were introduced to the Marianas from the New World, åbas duendes would necessarily be a Spanish-era name.

-Marjorie Falanruw lists the name of Glochidion marianum on Pohnpei as luhwikitoh lol.
-The more general term for Glochidion species on Palau is ngolm, iodel, or kesengelengolm; on Chuuk is afor or amoses; and on Yap is ngumal or ngumol.
+Marjorie Falanruw lists the name of Phyllanthus mariannensis on Pohnpei as luhwikitoh lol.
+The more general term for Phyllanthus species on Palau is ngolm, iodel, or kesengelengolm; on Chuuk is afor or amoses; and on Yap is ngumal or ngumol.